Which Airlines are not Flying the Boeing 737 MAX?

 How to see which airlines are flying the Boeing 737 MAX when booking a flight with Alternative Airlines

-At Alternative Airlines, we make it really easy to see which type of plane is being used for each flight when you're buying your flight.
-This means that you easily avoid any flight that is being operated with the Boeing 737 MAX.
+At Alternative Airlines, we make it easy to see which type of plane is being used for each flight when you're buying your flight.
+This means that you can easily avoid any flight that is being operated with the Boeing 737 MAX.

-Once you've found a flight that you're interested in, click on the 'details' button to see more of the flight details.
+3. Once you've found a flight that you're interested in, click on the 'details' button to see more of the flight details.

-We'll give you lots of helpful information that relates to your flight, including which plane will be used to operate your flight (as shown in red below).
+4. We'll give you lots of helpful information about your flight, including which plane will be used to operate your flight.
+You can then book your flight with peace of mind knowing that you will not be flying on the Boeing 737 MAX.